 You could also check out a few of the attractions in and around the park, starting with the flower clock.
 Designed in 1955, it’s a large outdoor display of a clock face made from blooms that change throughout the season.

 Along with the beautiful flower arrangement, the park has a large fountain, a pavilion, and a monument.
 The park is always well groomed and full of people.
 You’ll see locals walking, jogging, and cycling around and tourists stopping at the various attractions.

 Take a stroll east through the park and to the next section of the promenade.
 The green foliage of the park is soon replaced with concrete and buildings.
 You’ll find numerous shops and restaurants near the waterfront.

 If you didn’t grab something at the cafe near the monument, get a bite and walk around or check out the fountain in the lake.

-As you walk the lakefront promenade, you may get a view of the Geneva Water Fountain.
-To get a closer look, walk east on the lakefront road for several minutes.
+As you walk the lakefront promenade, you may get a view of the Geneva Water Fountain (Jet d’Eau).
+To get a closer look on your 24-hour Geneva itinerary, walk east on the lakefront road for several minutes.
 You’ll reach a stone jetty with a paved platform that offers a path out to the fountain.